5 Inference for simple linear regression

 5.7.3 Calculate p-value

-The null distribution gives us an idea of the values we expect the coefficient of spend if we repeatedly take random samples of cities and fit a linear regression model, all under the null hypothesized condition.
+, to take if we repeatedly take random samples of cities and fit a linear regression model, assuming the null hypothesis \(\beta_1 = 0\) is true.
 To evaluate the strength of evidence against the null hypothesis, we will compare the estimated slope in Table 5.1, \(\hat{\beta}_1 =\) 0.003 to what we would expect \(\hat{\beta}_1\) to be based on the null distribution.

 This comparison is quantified using a p-value.
-The p-value is the probability of observing values at least as extreme as the ones observed from the data, given the null hypothesis is true.
+The p-value is the probability of observing values at least as extreme as the value observed from the data, given the null hypothesis is true.
 In other words, this is the probability of observing values of the slope that are at least as extreme as \(\hat{\beta}_1 =\) 0.003 in the null distribution.

 In the context of statistical inference, the phrase “more extreme” means the area between the estimated value ( \(\hat{\beta}_1\) in our case), and the outer tail(s) of the distribution.
 The alternative hypothesis determines which tail(s) to include when calculating the p-value.

-• If \(H_a: \beta_1 > 0\), the p-value is the probability of obtaining a value in the null distribution that is greater than or equal to \(\hat{\beta}_1\).
+If \(H_a: \beta_1 > 0\), the p-value is the probability of obtaining a value in the null distribution that is greater than or equal to \(\hat{\beta}_1\).

-• If \(H_a: \beta_1 < 0\), the p-value is the probability of obtaining a value in the null distribution that is less than or equal to \(\hat{\beta}_1\).
+If \(H_a: \beta_1 < 0\), the p-value is the probability of obtaining a value in the null distribution that is less than or equal to \(\hat{\beta}_1\).

-• If \(H_a: \beta_1 \neq 0\), the p-value is the probability of obtaining a value in the null distribution whose absolute value is greater than or equal to \(\hat{\beta}_1\) .
+If \(H_a: \beta_1 \neq 0\), the p-value is the probability of obtaining a value in the null distribution whose absolute value is greater than or equal to \(\hat{\beta}_1\) .
 This includes values that are greater than or equal to \(|\hat{\beta}_1|\) or less than or equal to \(-|\hat{\beta}_1|\).

-The p-value calculated by most statistical software is the two-sided p-value.
+The p-value presented in the regression output for most statistical software is the two-sided p-value.
 Additionally we defined the alternative hypothesis in Section Section 5.7.1 as a two-sided alternative.
-Therefore, we will calculate the p-value for \(H_a: \beta_1 \neq 0\).
+Therefore, we will calculate the p-value corresponding to the alternative hypothesis \(H_a: \beta_1 \neq 0\).
 As illustrated in Figure 5.6, this p-value is the probability of observing the slope that is 0.003 or more extreme, given the null hypothesis is true.
 In this case, it is the probability of observing a value in the null distribution that is greater than or equal to |0.003| or a value that is less than or equal to -|0.003|.

 The p-value for this hypothesis test is 0.046 and is shown by the dark shaded area in Figure 5.6.